 - Go a step further

 After achieving the first phase goals, ramp them up.
-The diabetic might begin with specific changes to his diet and then add a daily exercise to his goals.
+The diabetic might begin with specific changes to his diet, such as introducing wholegrains and beans, then add moving his body more each day to his goals.

 - Pre-empt the roadblocks